Ten Presidents in Ten Minutes--From John Q. Adams to James Buchanan

 WILLIAM HENRY HARRISON (1841) — “Old Tippecanoe” they called him.
 He was the hero of the Battle of Tippecanoe and the presidential candidate of a new political party, the Whigs.
 After being elected, he caught pneumonia and died, after 32 days in office.

 Henry Clay, who saw his opportunity to become president usurped by Tyler, never forgave him.
 On top of that, Tyler would not be controlled by Clay or by anyone else.
-He was well-schooled in the law, and well-schooled in Jeffersonian democracy—small government, states’ rights, no central bank, metal money, and a low tariff—the very things Clay and the Whigs were against.
+He was well-schooled in the law, and well-schooled in Jeffersonian democracy—small government, states’ rights, no central bank, metal money, and a low tariff—the very things Clay and the Whigs were dead against.
 This became crystal clear when Tyler vetoed the bank bill.
 The Whigs retaliated by kicking him out of the party and Whig Congressmen attempted to have him impeached (they failed).
-And that was only Tyler’s first year in office.
+And that was only during Tyler’s first year in office.
 Fortunately for Tyler—and the nation—after six years of economic depression, the economy began to recover in Tyler’s second year in office.
 Tyler was unable to capitalize on it.
 He wasn’t charismatic, and by choosing to walk the middle ground between North and South he didn’t please anyone.
-Of course, he didn’t stand a chance of being reelected.
+Needless to say, he was not reelected.

-JAMES K. POLK (1845-1849) — Polk was that rare president who told the nation what he intended to do and did it.
-He said he would serve one term and achieve four goals: lower the tariff, create an independent treasury in place of a national bank, acquire Oregon from the Britain, and acquire California from Mexico.
+JAMES K. POLK (1845-1849) — Polk was that rare president who told the nation exactly what he intended to do, and then did it.
+He said he would serve one term and achieve four goals: (1) lower the tariff, (2) create an independent treasury in place of a national bank, (3) acquire Oregon from Britain, and (4) acquire California from Mexico.
 The first two goals were within easy reach.
 The latter two?
 Not so much.
-At one point he risked placing the United States in the untenable position of having to fight a war on two fronts—in the Southwest with Mexico and in the Northwest with Britain.
+At one point he risked placing the United States in the untenable position of having to fight a war on two fronts—in the Southwest with Mexico, and in the Northwest with Britain.

-MILLIARD FILLMORE (1850-1853) — Zachary Taylor and his successor, vice president Milliard Fillmore, were remarkably consistent on the extension of slavery—they were against it.
+MILLIARD FILLMORE (1850-1853) — Zachary Taylor and his successor, vice president Milliard Fillmore, were remarkably consistent on the extension of slavery—they were unabashedly against it.
 First Taylor, then Fillmore, held firm during the long and rancorous debate in Congress.
 One of the main sticking points was the Texas-New Mexico border.
 Large as it was, Texas was claiming the New Mexico territory as far as the Rio Grande, which is to say nearly all of New Mexico.
 The Omnibus Bill before Congress would have given Texas what it wanted.
 The other big issue was California and whether or not it could decide for itself the question of slavery.
-American citizens residing in California were against it, but Southern politicians— notably John Calhoun—insisted the choice was not theirs to make.
-After Taylor’s death the Omnibus Bill morphed into the Compromise of 1850, which settled the Texas-New Mexico boundary-line to where it is today, and California entered the Union as free state.
+American citizens residing in California were against it, but Southern politicians— notably John Calhoun—insisted the choice was not theirs alone to make.
+After Taylor’s death the Omnibus Bill morphed into the Compromise of 1850, which settled the Texas-New Mexico boundary-line to where it is today.
+And California?
+California entered the Union as free state.
 Despite their threats, the South didn’t secede in 1850.
-Rather, it grudgingly contented itself with Texas as a new slave state, and the Fugitive Slave Law, which Fillmore spent his remaining time in office trying vainly to enforce.
-As if to add insult to injury, “Uncle Tom’s Cabin” by Harriet Beecher Stowe was published in 1852 and became an instant best seller in the North.
+Rather, it grudgingly contented itself with Texas as a new slave state, and with pasage of the Fugitive Slave Act, which President Fillmore spent his remaining time in office trying vainly to enforce.
+As if to add insult to injury, “Uncle Tom’s Cabin” by Harriet Beecher Stowe was published in 1852, and became an instant best seller in the North.
 Nobody was happy on either side of the Mason-Dixon Line, and Fillmore failed to get reelected.